8 Tips to Prevent Falls at Home

 Your pharmacy team can help you choose the right equipment to prevent falls and can order specific equipment if it isn’t in stock at the pharmacy.
 In many cases, you can rent the equipment if it is for temporary uses or simply to try out before a purchase.

-Your pharmacist is the medication expert who can review the medication therapy to identify potential medications that may cause falls and minimize the risk by recommending an alternative.
+Your pharmacist can review your medication therapy to identify potential medications that may increase your risk of falls and recommend alternatives.
 Don’t hesitate to talk about your fall prevention needs to your pharmacist!